1. Why is it necessary to develop these NHS properties for housing?

 No services or beds will not be lost as a result of these proposals.
 This is about improving the buildings that our services are housed in to ensure they are fit-for-purpose and facilities the provision of high-quality mental health care.

-The child and adolescent mental health services (CAMHS) which currently mainly occupy Mapother House, the Michael Rutter Centre and the Professorial Building are due to relocate into a proposed new Pears Maudsley Centre for Children and Young People and elsewhere on the Trust’s sites, leaving the existing buildings surplus to future requirements.
+The child and adolescent mental health services (CAMHS) which currently mainly occupy Mapother House and the Michael Rutter Centre will relocate into the proposed new Pears Maudsley Centre for Children and Young People and elsewhere on the Trust’s sites.
+Therefore, it is possible that the existing buildings can be redeveloped with the proceeds put towards other mental health facilities and services.

 None of the properties that are proposed for re-development are listed by the London Borough of Southwark, who consider these properties to have reached the end of their economically viable life.
 However, we are aware that the existing buildings are considered to have a positive impact on the conservation area and so the architects are committed to ensuring the new designs are of the highest quality and will also incorporate some aspects of the existing buildings to reference their history.